-- "Working Together to Safeguard Children 2018" - "Keeping Children Safe in Education, September 2019" - "What to do if you are worried a Child is being Abused" 2015 - Information Sharing guidance for Safeguarding Practitioners DfE July 2018 - Children Missing Education Guidance September 2016 - Statutory Guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 - Sexual Violence and Sexual Harassment between Children May 2018 - The Equality Act 2010 - The United Nations Convention on the Rights of the Child (UNCRC)
+- "Working Together to Safeguard Children 2018" - "Keeping Children Safe in Education, September 2021" - "What to do if you are worried a Child is being Abused" 2015 - Information Sharing guidance for Safeguarding Practitioners DfE July 2018 - Children Missing Education Guidance September 2016 - Statutory Guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 - Sexual Violence and Sexual Harassment between Children in Schools and Colleges - September 2021 - The Equality Act 2010 - Statutory Guidance on FGM - The United Nations Convention on the Rights of the Child (UNCRC)

 We believe clear governance and leadership is central to imbedding a safeguarding culture.
-The Governing Body takes seriously its responsibility under section 175 of the Education Act 2002 (section 157 for Independent schools) to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements are in place within our school to identify, assess, and support those children who are suffering harm or whose welfare may be in question.
-Governors will ensure all staff at the school have read and understood their responsibilities pertaining to Part 1, Part 5 and Annex A of Keeping Children Safe in Education Sept 2019 and have an auditable system in place to evidence this.
-In addition all staff are required to read and adhere to the Staff Code of Conduct which governs behaviours expected of them as well as having an understanding of the Behavioural Policy for children and our Attendance Policy
+The Governing Board takes seriously its responsibility under section 175 of the Education Act 2002 (section 157 for Independent schools) to safeguard1 and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements are in place within our school to identify, assess, and support those children who are suffering harm or who may be at risk of harm, including those whose welfare may be in question.
+Governors will ensure all staff at the school have read and understood their responsibilities pertaining to Part 1, Part 5 and Annex A and B of Keeping Children Safe in Education Sept 2021 and that they have an auditable system in place to evidence this.
+In addition, all staff are required to read and adhere to the Staff Code of Conduct which governs behaviours expected of them as well as having an understanding of the Behavioural Policy for children and our Attendance Policy